REGEXP_LIKE_ANY

 ```

-**Returns**: The function returns `TRUE` because the string matches the first regular expression.
+The following code example checks whether the string `123` matches either the `[1-9]+` expression or `NULL`.
+The function returns `TRUE` because the string matches the first regular expression.
 The `NULL` element does not affect the result as long as a match is found.
-If a match is not found, the function returns `FALSE`, even if there is a `NULL` element in the array.